Battle of the Levant Convoy

-The Battle of the Levant Convoy was a naval engagement of the French Revolutionary Wars fought on 7 October 1795.
-During the battle, a powerful French squadron surprised a valuable British convoy from the Levant off Cape St Vincent on the coast of Portugal.
+The Battle of the Levant Convoy was a naval engagement of the War of the First Coalition fought on 7 October 1795.
+During the battle, a powerful French squadron surprised a valuable British convoy from the Levant off Cape St. Vincent on the coast of Portugal.
 The convoy was weakly defended, and although the small escort squadron tried to drive the French back, they were outmatched.
 In the ensuing action one of the British ships of the line and almost the entire convoy was overrun and captured.
 The French commander, Commodore Joseph de Richery, then retired to the neutral Spanish port of Cádiz, where he came under blockade.

 The annual British Levant convoy was a mercantile operation in which valuable merchant shipping from ports across the Eastern Mediterranean gathered together for security under escort to Britain by Royal Navy warships.
 In 1795, this escort comprised three ships of the line, one in a poor state of repair, and several frigates under the command of Commodore Thomas Taylor.
 Taylor split the convoy, sailing in two separate divisions.
 On 7 October a French squadron under Richery, sent from Toulon to attack the Newfoundland fisheries, encountered Taylor's division of the convoy.